rafaellopesdesa/NtupleTools/AutoTuple/README.md

   1. Clone this repository to an empty directory.
 Open a screen session.
   2. Write a text file called instructions.txt wih the instructions, separated by spaces, one sample on each line.
 Columns are: name, xsec, k, CMS3version, gtag, isData (True or False), sparm names (optional).
   3. ". setup.sh instructions.txt" (no quotes)
-  4. Monitor it fairly closely for ~30 mins or so (until the AutoTupleHQ page is available); it may ask for passwords, proxies, etc.
+  4. Monitor it fairly closely for ~30 mins or so (until the AutoTupleHQ page is available); it may ask for passwords, proxies, etc.  You can find the status page at http://uaf-7.t2.ucsd.edu/~USER/AutoTupleHQ.html, where USER is your username on the uaf

 To do:
   - Directory structure in hadoop could be cleaned up, lots of long names